ananya-nadendla/ananya-nadendla/README.md

 # Hi there!
 I'm Ananya Nadendla 👋

-Welcome to my GitHub profile!
+Welcome!
 I’m a Computer Science student at Rutgers University with a passion for software development and AI.
 I'm always excited to learn new skills and combine programming with my passions for illustration, astronomy, physics, and philosophy.

 🌟 **Open to Summer 2025 Internships!**
 I’m looking to gain hands-on experience, work on impactful projects, and further develop my skills.
 Feel free to get in touch!